deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "The motto speaks to me."
 Adam shrugged.

-"…Aye, alright.
+"...Aye, alright.
 But not to try and talk you out of it or owt like that, you're setting yourself up for a really fookin' difficult couple of years."

 "I know the training will be hard, but—"